Photovoltaic (PV) solar systems

 As the popularity of solar PV systems continues, Power and Water regularly updates its policy on solar PV installations to ensure the network continues to operate reliably and as many customers as possible can participate.

 As of 1 August 2014, Power and Water has improved the application process such that domestic PV systems can be connected to the power network without undertaking extensive investigations.
 The maximum size that can be installed on a normal residential dwelling is a 4.5kW array.
-For dwellings with a 3 phase connection a 6kW array can be connected without undertaking extensive investigations.
+For dwellings with a three phase connection a 6kW array can be connected without undertaking extensive investigations.

 A 4.5kW solar PV system will produce enough energy to offset up to 75% of the average domestic consumption, depending on the system installed.
 A 6kW solar PV system will produce enough energy to offset almost all consumption for an average domestic user, depending on the system installed.